lauslim12/Anzu/README.md

 - `/schedule 1970-01-01 Linux Epoch Time` will fail as it is less than the current date.
 - `/delete randomJob` will fail if `randomJob` does not exist in the current group, room, or personal environment.
 - `/reschedule 2021-01-01 First day of new year` will return successfully if `First day of new year` task exists in the environment, and assuming the date is less than `2021-01-01`.
 The date validation also works here.
+- `/finish Trying out new build` will return successfully if `Trying out new build` exists in the current environment.

 ## Project Structure